Suyog1608/Selenium_With_Python/README.md

   <li>Dealing with other form of elements</li>
   <li>"Select" class that helps us tackle select elements - find a select element and then select values by index, visible text, and value</li>
   <li>"Submit" method on every element in the form</li>
+  <li>In this we will use the <b>SELECT class</b> which helps you deal with select elements in the form & it also comes with a submit method that works on every element in the form</li>
 </ul>

 <p><b>Drag and Drop</b></p>